 The following settings are automatically made during software installation.

-The following prerequisites are automatically added during the installation process:
+MongoDB v5.0.3 is automatically added during the installation process.

 To set up Shure SystemOn to operate across subnets, follow these prerequisites:

 The following is required for communication between the server and Shure devices.

 Protect against data loss by backing up the MongoDB database (installed with SystemOn) that stores your Shure software information.
 Backups are also useful when migrating to a new server.

 Backups store all projects, locations, and device settings that your team makes in the software.
 For backup restoration, only those backup files (.bak) that match the current operating software version are supported.